AHRI CEO Serge Sardo talks to Daniel Pink about why smart workers don’t perform well in controlling environments.

 SS: Many say that the global financial crisis was largely caused by situations where people were solely motivated on reward.
 Would you agree?

-DP: I think with the GFC it’s more complex than that.
+DP: If you offer people very, very large rewards for short-term results they are ultimately not responsible for, then you are going to have some shenanigans such as cutting corners and even cheating.
+But I think with the GFC it’s more complex than that.
 In the US we had problems with how we regulated that behaviour.
 We had certain incentives in the system that made that behaviour more likely.

 SS: But you can certainly see this type of behaviour arising on a micro level – take for example where sales people won’t help their colleagues because they think they will miss out on an individual commission.